Waterproof fabrics and Water resistant fabrics are not your regular sewing fabrics. But for their purpose, there is no substitute.

 Ripstop nylon fabric

-This is a sturdy outdoor fabric made of nylon fibres – after it is given a waterproof coating it is unstoppable as a rough and tough fabric.
+This is a sturdy lightweight wind-resistant fabric made of nylon fibres – after it is given a waterproof coating it is unstoppable as a rough and tough fabric.
 In WWII it was used to make parachutes!
-Today with waterproof, water resistant, tear-free qualities it is used for making tents, garden furniture coverings, waterproof clothing, backpacks, kites, and workwear
+Today with waterproof, water resistant, tear-free qualities it is used for making tents, garden furniture coverings, waterproof clothing, backpacks, kites, and workwear.
+You can make jackets, ponchos etc with ripstop nylon

 Nylon taffeta with a special coating is definitely waterproof – This is the material used frequently to make rain umbrellas, patio umbrellas etc

-Laminated cotton is a wonderful fabric suitable for making things for many things because it is breathable and flexible.
-It has a laminate layer of about 1-millimeter thickness on the fabric.
+Laminated cotton is a wonderful fabric suitable for making many things because it is breathable and flexible.
+It has a laminate layer of about 1-millimeter thickness on the fabric

 Oilcloth, also known as enamelled cloth or American cloth, is a close-woven cotton duck or linen cloth with a coating of boiled linseed oil to make it waterproof.
 (Wikipedia) .
 This is the earlier version of the oilcloth.
 Nowadays Modern oilcloth refers to a cotton or linen material coated with a clear vinyl layer on top.
 The clear finish can be shiny or matt.